Donating is simple, fast and totally secure. Your details are safe with us and we will never sell them

 Nutrition in NETs

 Diet is something that you can take control of to maximise your treatment outcomes and improve your quality of day to day living.
+Here are some key points to know:

 - Diet is not currently used as a sole treatment, but can help with symptom control and stabilising weight.